End of slavery in the United States: Juneteenth

 On June 19, 1865 – Juneteenth – U.S. Army general Gordon Granger arrived in Galveston, Texas, and announced General Order No. 3, proclaiming freedom for slaves in Texas, which was the last state of the Confederacy with slavery.
 Juneteenth has been celebrated annually on June 19 ever since in various parts of the United States.
 It became a federal holiday in the United States on June 17, 2021, when President Joe Biden signed the Juneteenth National Independence Day Act into law.
 It is observed not only to commemorate the emancipation of African-American slaves but also to celebrate African-American culture.

 During the American Civil War (1861–1865), emancipation came at different times to different places in the Southern United States.
 Large celebrations of emancipation, often called Jubilees (recalling the biblical Jubilee in which enslaved people were freed) occurred on September 22, January 1, July 4, August 1, April 6, and November 1, among other dates.
 Although June 19, 1865, was not the actual end of slavery even in Texas (like the Emancipation Proclamation, General Gordon's military order had to be acted upon), and although it has competed with other dates for emancipation's celebration, ordinary African Americans created, preserved, and spread a shared commemoration of slavery's wartime demise across the United States.

 Thirteenth Amendment to the United States Constitution

 The Thirteenth Amendment (Amendment XIII) to the United States Constitution abolished slavery and involuntary servitude, except as punishment for a crime.
 It was passed by the Senate on April 8, 1864, and by the House of Representatives on January 31, 1865.
-Delaware did not ratify the 13th Amendment abolishing slavery until 1901, the only non-seceded state that opposed the Amendment into the twentieth century.
 The Thirteenth Amendment was ratified by the 27th of the then 36 states, fulfilling the constitutional requirement of ratification by 3/4 of states, on December 6, 1865.
 Secretary of State William H. Seward announced the adoption of the Thirteenth Amendment on December 18, 1865.

 The Thirteenth Amendment was the first of the three Reconstruction Amendments adopted following the American Civil War, the other two being the Fourteenth and Fifteenth Amendments.
+The amendment's passage did more than end an existing institution; it established a constitutional principle that slavery could no longer legally exist in the United States.Ultimately, the abolition of slavery was a long and complicated process.
+The United States moved from a nation divided over the existence and expansion of slavery to one in which slavery was constitutionally prohibited.